HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Results

-The top panel of Fig~\ref{fig:eff_fr_purity} shows the matching efficiency (Eq.~\ref{eq:efficiency}) for photons and neutral hadrons in bins of truth \pt.
-On the flip side, the middle of Fig~\ref{fig:eff_fr_purity} shows the fake rate, i.e., the rate of unmatched particles predicted, as defined in Eq.~\ref{eq:fakerate}.
-Finally, considering predicted particles matched to truth photons or neutral hadrons, the bottom panel in Fig~\ref{fig:eff_fr_purity} reports the fraction of correct class prediction among the pairs.
-Overall, \hg is able to reconstruct neutral particles with nearly 100\% efficiency.
-Although MLPF has lower efficiency, it also boasts a fake rate of nearly zero, in contrast to HGPflow.
-It is important to keep in mind the interplay between these metrics and the overall cardinality prediction; a more aggressive prediction of neutral particles can saturate in efficiency while compromising on fake rate.
-This appears to be the situation with our chosen configuration of HGPflow but is tunable through the value of the indicator threshold.
-Both algorithms perform comparably well at distinguishing photons and neutral hadrons -- a task which becomes considerably more difficult for low-\pt neutral particles.
+The top panel of Fig.~\ref{fig:eff_fr_purity} shows the matching efficiency (Eq.~\ref{eq:efficiency}) for photons and neutral hadrons in bins of truth \pt.
+On the flip side, the middle of Fig.~\ref{fig:eff_fr_purity} shows the fake rate, i.e., the rate of unmatched particles predicted, as defined in Eq.~\ref{eq:fakerate}.
+Finally, considering predicted particles matched to truth photons or neutral hadrons, the bottom panel in Fig.~\ref{fig:eff_fr_purity} reports the fraction of correct class prediction among the pairs.
+Overall, \hg reconstructs neutral particles with nearly 100\% efficiency.
+On the other hand, MLPF has lower efficiency but a fake rate of nearly zero.
+As with Fig.~\ref{fig:neutral_performance}, here it is important to note the interplay between these metrics and the cardinality prediction.
+For \hg, tightening the indicator threshold during inference would lower the fake rate at some expense to efficiency.
+However, for MLPF, we suspect that the efficiency is limited by the merging procedure described in Sec~\ref{sec:fiducial}, wherein some neutral particles are absorbed into neighboring particles when creating the training target.
+Both algorithms perform comparably well at distinguishing photons and neutral hadrons -- a task that becomes considerably more difficult for low-\pt neutral particles.

 Next, we evaluate the performance of \hg at the jet level.
 We form jets out of truth particles and out of predicted objects using the anti-$k_\mathrm{T}$ algorithm \cite{Cacciari:2008gp} implemented in \textsc{FastJet} \cite{Cacciari:2011ma} with $R=0.4$.
 In each event, truth jets are matched to reconstructed jets based on $\Delta R$ up to a maximal separation of 0.1.